 Do I Have to Pay for Anything Related to Being a Surrogate Mother?

 Nope, not a thing.
-The intended parents cover everything that’s involved with the surrogacy.
+The intended parents cover everything that’s involved with surrogacy.
 All our agency services (financial advising, health coaching, counseling) are also free for you.
 All you’re expected to do is to keep yourself healthy while you carry their child.

 Do I Need to Have Insurance to Cover Surrogacy?

-No. Remember, it’s the intended parents’ responsibility to cover your medical expenses involved with the surrogacy.
+No. Remember, it’s the intended parents’ responsibility to cover your medical expenses involved with surrogacy.
 If your existing insurance through your employer or spouse covers surrogacy – great!
 You’re still reimbursed for any deductibles or copays.
 Your medical policy will be carefully reviewed by an independent insurance agent, so there aren’t any surprise bills later on.
 If your insurance is not surrogacy-friendly, your Intended Parents will purchase an individual policy for you and cover all premiums, deductibles and copayments.

 How Much Life Insurance Does the Potential Family Pay for?

-Every gestational surrogate receives term life insurance valued at $250,000 provided by the intended parents.
+Every gestational surrogate receives term life insurance valued at $250,000 or more provided by the intended parents.
 You are certainly welcome to request a higher coverage level and our affiliated insurance agents can get a bigger policy in place for you, paid for by your Intended Parents.